 Seedless fruit are another matter.
-The tendency to parthenocarpy is quite prevalent among the citrus fruits and the horticulturally successful parthenocarpic cultivars possess exceptional ability to set fruit without seeds.
-If a cultivar incapable of producing seeds is to be horticulturally successful, it must be strongly parthenocarpic.
+The tendency to parthenocarpy is quite prevalent among citrus, and the horticulturally successful parthenocarpic cultivars possess exceptional ability to set fruit without seeds.
+If a cultivar incapable of producing seeds is to be successful, it must be strongly parthenocarpic.
 Probably many seedless types have arisen in the past which were of little value because of the lack of parthenocarpy.

 Cross-pollination is desirable on many moderately parthenocarpic cultivars to increase yields.
-The numerous tangerine hybrids are excellent examples and the - value of interplanting is well established.
+The numerous tangerine hybrids are excellent examples and the value of interplanting is well established.
 Cross-pollination increases seed set by overcoming incompatibilities in these cultivars.
 Fruit set may also be increased in weakly or moderately parthenocarpic cultivars by other means.
 The use of growth regulators such as gibberellic acid is an established and recommended practice and girdling has been shown effective, as well.

-Fruit Set - Normal fruit set is the result of the stimulus of sexual fertilization and the resultant production of seeds.
-Parthenocarpic cultivars represent an exception to this and is especially noticeable in incompatible or sterile cultivars where very few seeds are produced.
+Fruit Set.
+Normal fruit set is the result of the stimulus of sexual fertilization and the production of seeds.
+Parthenocarpic cultivars represent an exception to this that is especially noticeable in incompatible or sterile cultivars where very few seeds are produced.
 Non-parthenocarpic cultivars will set few if any fruit if fertilization and seed production do not occur.
 Therefore, enhancement of seed production is often important in maximizing fruit set and yield.

 Citrus flowers in self-fertile cultivars are usually self-pollinating since the structure of the flower allows this to happen.
-Increased bee activity assists this process and is known to help increase fruit set, especially in selfincompatible cultivars where cross-pollination is necessary.
+Increased bee activity assists this process and is known to help increase fruit set, especially in self-incompatible cultivars where cross-pollination is necessary.

-Fruit Size - The number of seed per fruit may affect fruit size, at least in some cultivars.
-Several workers have studied this phenomenon and correlations between seed number and fruit size have been reported for at least 8 cultivars.
+Fruit Size.
+In some cultivars, correlations between seed number and fruit size have been reported for at least 8 cultivars.
 With cultivars plagued by small sizes, cross-pollination is important to produce fruit of an acceptable commercial size.

-Polyembryony - The formation of multiple embryos is quite common in many citrus cultivars.
+Polyembryony.
+The formation of multiple embryos is quite common in many citrus cultivars.
 These "extra" embryos may be the result of multiple zygotic embryos or twinning of a single zygotic embryo.
-The predominant cause of multiple embryo formation however, is nucellar embryony, the development of vegetative embryos from the nucellus.
+The predominant cause of multiple embryo formation, however, is nucellar embryony, the development of vegetative embryos from the nucellus.
 Development of adventive embryos from nucellar tissue is extremely interesting since they are not the product of sexual fertilization.
-They are vegetative outgrowths of the nucellus and are therefore the product of vegetative reproduction, not sexual reproduction as is the case with zygotic embryos.
-This asexual reproduction has very important consequences in citrus and these will be discussed later.
+They are outgrowths of the nucellus and are therefore the product of vegetative reproduction, not sexual reproduction as is the case with zygotic embryos.
+This asexual reproduction has very important consequences in citrus.

-Apparently pollination is essential to the development of nucellar embryos.
+Cells destined to develop into nucellar embryos can be seen in nucelli even before floral anthesis.
+Apparently pollination is essential to stimulate the development of nucellar embryos.
 It is not clear whether actual fertilization is essential but certainly excluding pollen will result in a greatly reduced fruit set.
 Perhaps the stimulus of pollen tube activity and the release of growth regulators accompanying such activity is all that is necessary to promote the growth of nucellar embryos in many citrus types.

 Except in cultivars which rarely or never produce nucellar embryos, the zygotic embryo will have to compete with one or more nucellar embryos for space within the seed.
 The result of this competition depends upon the number of embryos within the seed, their time of development, their location and vigor.
 The lower the number of embryos per seed, the larger the average size of the embryos and the greater probability of survival.
 When zygotic embryos fail to survive in all or most of the seeds, the resultant seedlings will largely be from nucellar material and therefore genetically identical to the female parent plant.
-Such cultivars would be referred to as "highly nucellar", producing a large proportion of nucellar plants compared to zygotic ones.
+Such cultivars would be referred to as "highly nucellar," producing a large proportion of nucellar plants compared to zygotic ones.